 - Devious threat actors: Persistent and devious threat actors are flooding data, which are full of extraneous information across various security systems, that are unconnected due to a shortage of skilled professionals.

 - Threat data feeds: Even though organizations are trying to incorporate threat data feeds into their network, in reality, they have no clear understanding of how to manage the extra data.
 This extra data adds burden to analysts who may have no proper tools to analyze the significance of data.

-CTI can address these issues.
-When implemented properly, the process of TI can help to achieve the following objectives:
+Cyber Threat Intelligence can address these issues.
+When implemented properly, the process of Threat Intelligence can help to achieve the following objectives:

 - Becoming proactive with upcoming cybersecurity threats